BSc 2nd Year Microbiology Prokaryotes Other than Eubacteria Notes Study Material

 [III] Thermoacidophiles

 They include members of the genera like Thermus and Sulpholobus.
-The members of sulphur-oxidising genus, Sulpholobus on the basis of staining reactions have been characterised as Gram-negative spherical cells.
-The cell walls of Sulpholobus lack murcin.
+The members of sulphur-oxidising genus, Sulpholobus on the basis of staining reactions have been characterized as Gram-negative spherical cells.
+The cell walls of Sulpholobus lack mucin.
 They also have other features of archaebacteria including rRNA homology and membrane structure.
 They are thermophiles with an optimum growth temperature of 70 – 750 C. Sulpholobus spp. occur in hot, acidic environments (thermoacidophiles).

 Mollicutes (Mycoplasmas)

 The common name for this group has traditionally been the Mycoplasmas.
-However, this usage invites confusion since this word ale refers to the genus, Mycoplasma.
+However, this usage invites confusion since the word ale refers to the genus, Mycoplasma.
 It is thus preferred to use the more recently coined term Mollicutes for this group of microorganisms.
-The distinguishing feature of the mollicutes group of eubacteria is their lack of defined cell wall.
-Hence, they are called mollicutes (meaning “soft skin”).(BSc Microbiology Prokaryotes Other than Eubacteria Notes Study Material)
+The distinguishing feature of the mollicutes group of eubacteria is their lack of a defined cell wall.
+Hence, they are called mollicutes (meaning “soft skin”).
+(BSc Microbiology Prokaryotes Other than Eubacteria Notes Study Material)

 In 1898 the French scientists, E. Nocard and E.R.
-Roux, studying pleural fluids of cattle suffering from bovine pleuropneumonia, discovered the organisms that were entirely different from any other microorganisms then known.
-When cultivated on rich organic media containing about 20% of animal serum, the organisms were found in different forms as spheroid, thin, branching filaments, stellate or asteroid structures and other irregular forms.
-Similar pleomorphic (Gr pleo=many; morphe= forms) organisms were later isolated from other animals as sheep, goats, dogs, rats mice, human beings.
+Roux, studying pleural fluids of cattle suffering from bovine pleuropneumonia, discovered organisms that were entirely different from any other microorganisms known.
+When cultivated on rich organic media containing about 20% of animal serum, the organisms were found in different forms such as spheroid, thin, branching filaments, stellate or asteroid structures, and other irregular forms.
+Similar pleomorphic (Gr pleo=many; morphe= forms) organisms were later isolated from other animals such as sheep, goats, dogs, rats mice, and human beings.
 Similar forms were also found growing as saprophytes in decaying organic matter.
-These were named as pleuropneumonia-like organisms (PPLO).
-The species discovered by Nocard and Roux was given the first binomial as Asterococcus mycoides by Borrel et al (1910), meaning rounded and stellate forms with radial, mold-like filaments.
-It was later on put under the genus Mycoplasma by Nowak (1929) and these organisms are now commonly called as mollicutes or mycoplasmas.
-Characteristic features of the mycoplasmas are as follows:

-(1) Unicellular, prokaryotic, usually non-motile and form fried-egg shaped colonies.
+(1) Unicellular, prokaryotic, usually non-motile, and form fried egg-shaped colonies.

 (3) Filtrable through bacterial filters.